 In late April 2022, the company also agreed to the terms of a settlement with the putative class plaintiffs without any admission of liability or fault.
 In exchange for class-wide releases, and assuming the settlement receives court approval, the company will make a settlement payment of \$5.0 million in cash by December 31, 2022.
-The parties are in the process of documenting and obtaining court approval of the settlement.
-Prior to finalization and court approval, there can be no assurance as to when the settlement will be finalized and approved.
-As of March 31, 2022, we have included \$5.0 million of accrued litigation expense related to this settlement on the condensed consolidated balance sheet.
+The parties have submitted the settlement for court approval, and the court has set a hearing to review the settlement on December 5, 2022.
+Prior to court approval, there can be no assurance as to whether or when the settlement will be approved.
+As of September 30, 2022, we have included \$5.0 million of accrued litigation expense related to this settlement on the condensed consolidated balance sheet.

-Should either settlement not be approved by the court, we cannot reasonably estimate a range of loss or likelihood of loss beyond the amounts recorded.
+Should the settlement with the class plaintiffs not be approved by the court, we cannot reasonably estimate a range of loss or likelihood of loss beyond the amounts recorded.
 The company intends to defend the case vigorously should that prove necessary.